Skip to content

 1.1 Introduction to the Discipline

 Digital forensics is often misunderstood, frequently glamorized by television procedurals where complex encryptions are broken in seconds and evidence is found with a single keystroke.
-In reality, digital forensics is a meticulous, deliberate science.
+The actual practice of digital forensics is a careful, deliberate science.
 It functions as the bridge between technology and the law.
-It is not merely about finding "bad stuff" on a computer; it is about preserving the narrative of a crime or incident in a way that is indisputable in a court of law.
+The work goes beyond finding "bad stuff" on a computer; it centers on preserving the narrative of a crime or incident in a way that is indisputable in a court of law.

 This course, CFS137, begins with Phase 1: Foundations, Preservation, and Documentation.
 Before touching a piece of evidence, an investigator must understand the "Golden Rules" of forensics and the legal framework that governs their actions.
 A failure in technical skill can often be fixed; a failure in legal authority or ethics typically results in the total inadmissibility of evidence.